SAP-samples/btp-sac-forecast/README.md

 ## Purpose

-This scenario is primarily intended to demonstrate how to integrate BTP extension application with analytics capabilities like reports, interactive dashboards, and visuals.
+This tutorial will show you how to enhance a BTP application by adding analytical features such as reports, interactive dashboards and visualizations using SAP Analytics Cloud.

 By the end of this scenario, you'll be able to:
 *	Customize an extension application on BTP using calculation views within SAP Business Application Studio.